 You use the Google Cloud console to enable and configure Security Command Center.
 If you are enabling Security Command Center for the first time, the Google Cloud console guides you through the setup.

 For step-by-step instructions on enabling and configuring Security Command Center for an organization, see Activate Security Command Center for an organization.

 Activating Security Command Center on an individual project gives you the flexibility to use Security Command Center for only the projects that matter to you most and to base your Security Command Center charges on the resource usage in that project alone.

 For a project-level activation, you can activate either tier of Security Command Center—Standard or Premium—yourself in the Google Cloud console, as long as you have the appropriate IAM permissions.
 You do not need to contact Sales first.

-With project-level activations, the charges for the Premium tier are based on the usage of certain Google Cloud resources in the project and are billed to the project by using a pay-as-you-go model.
+With project-level activations, the charges for the Premium tier are based on the usage of certain Google Cloud resources in the project and are billed to the project by using a usage-based model.

 When you activate Security Command Center at the project level, Security Command Center's access to logs, data, and other resources is limited to the project in which it is activated.
 Consequently, any services that require data from outside of the project are either not available or they cannot produce their full set of findings.
 For more information about the findings and services that are not available with a project-level activation, see Feature availability with project-level activations.